neurobagel/documentation/docs/infrastructure.md

 The participant variables modeled by Neurobagel are named using Neurobagel's own vocabulary (for more information, see this page on [controlled terms](./term_naming_standards.md)).
 This vocabulary, which defines internal relationships between vocabulary terms, is serialized in the file [`nb_vocab.ttl`](https://github.com/neurobagel/recipes/blob/main/vocab/nb_vocab.ttl) available from the `neurobagel/recipes` repository.
-If you have cloned the api repository, you will already have downloaded the vocabulary file.
+If you have cloned this repository, you will already have downloaded the vocabulary file.

 **The `nb_vocab.ttl` file should be added to every created Neurobagel graph database.**
 This can be done using the same script we used to upload the dataset JSONLD files, [`add_data_to_graph.sh`](https://github.com/neurobagel/recipes/blob/main/scripts/add_data_to_graph.sh), which adds all `.ttl` and/or `.jsonld` files in a given directory to the specified graph.

-Run the following code (assumes you are in the `api` directory):
+Run the following code (assumes you are in the `scripts` subdirectory inside the `recipes` repository):

 === "GraphDB"
     ``` bash